 “Everyone paints, hundreds of thousands of paintings all over the world that will either end up in a dustbin somewhere or burn in a bonfire in someone’s backyard.
 A handful will be lauded by a few critics enough for the artist to become famous…either for a short while or on to history.
 But, for the most part, there is nothing new to celebrate in the recent past.
 Painters are doing the same thing since Giotto’s days.”

-When Togo discovered a new creative tool, the computer, and a new art-form, Digital Art, this re-energized his artistic calling.
+When Togo discovered a new creative tool, the computer, and a new art-form, Digital Art, they re-energized his artistic calling.
 Again, he taught himself what he needed to know…how to utilize 20th Century technology in order to create a new kind of Art.
 Although a loner, he joined a few burgeoning Digital Art groups which, much like the Impressionists, held their own group shows across the world.
 Soon, Togo’s new works were included in invitational shows at MOMA NYC, MOMA Australia and museums in Brazil, Russia, Germany, etc.

 Togo, who had taught himself those old-world styles and techniques, withdrew from the Art Market world in the late 1990s and retreated into his own world, both physically and psychologically, where he could continue to create works on paper and canvas that often resemble the oil paintings, etchings, watercolors, drawings, etc. he had once produced.
 Many of the portraits and figure studies of women he has known or sketches he once made since childhood he now utilizes in the pictures he calls his “Museum Series.”

 "I love Art that tells a story.
 Not just a pretty, or, well executed work that blends in with the room design or if it's chosen or commissioned because it's just the right size to fill a particular wall or lobby.
-Perhaps, it's more important that it matches the color of the furniture or rug.
+Perhaps, it's more important that it matches the color of the furniture or rug?
+Ha!
 A story is needed, something to think about, to talk about.
 To move someone.
 Some sort of drama or humor.
 It could be in a subject's eyes, a gesture, a couple engaged in a passionate embrace."

 During the 2000's, Togo rediscovered his own passion for pulp art by illustrators who had long been forgotten.